FindMySchool LogoFindMySchool

 Yes.
 The latest published demand figures show 261 applications for 199 offers, which is about 1.31 applications per place.
 That is competitive enough that families should include realistic alternatives on their application.

-The most recent published GCSE measures place the school below England average overall.
+The most recent published GCSE measures place the school closer to the England midpoint overall.
 Key measures include Attainment 8 of 32.2 and Progress 8 of -0.99.

 The school has two specially resourced provisions, one for autism spectrum disorder and one for hearing impairment.
 It also sets out a structured approach to SEND support led by the SENCO, with interventions ranging from in-class strategies to targeted small-group support.